vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 ![png](../images/building_ds/DSWorkflow.png)

 *Process:*
 Documentation and workflow standards across business narrative (problem statements) down to the technical nitty-gritty; simplicity and a centralized doc framework are crucial for startup data science.
-For example, N miscellaneous powerpoints should not serve as documentation, and DS teams keep powerpoints to a minimum.
+For example, N miscellaneous powerpoints should not serve as documentation, and DS teams should keep powerpoints to a minimum as general practice.

 *Architecture:*
 ML stack supporting three essential functions (many ML tools/platforms provide more than 1 of these functions).